sukruthpuranik/APS-Portfoli/README.md

 A further drawback is that A* is very dependent on the heuristic function's quality.
 The performance and optimality of the algorithm may be jeopardised if the heuristic is ill-conceived or fails to provide an accurate assessment of the distance to the objective.
 Furthermore, A* might have trouble with some kinds of graphs or search spaces that have erratic or irregular structures.

+### Complexity:
+The time complexity of A* depends on the heuristic.
+In the worst case of an unbounded search space, the number of nodes expanded is exponential in the depth of the solution (the shortest path) d: O(bd), where b is the branching factor (the average number of successors per state).
+The space complexity of standard A* is always O(b^d), since we need to track every node in the graph at all times, even ones that we've never visited and are never going to.

 ### 6. Trie Data Structure
 **Challenge**: Efficiently store and retrieve keys in a dataset of strings.
 **Google Relevance**: Essential for autocomplete features, search engine indexing, and IP routing.
 **Algorithm**: Trie Data Structure.
-The time complexity for building a Trie data structure is O(N * avgL), where 'N' is the number of strings we want to insert in Trie and 'avgL' is the average length of 'N' strings.
-The space complexity of the trie depends on the number of nodes present in the trie.
-A trie with N nodes will need O(N*k) space due to the pointers in each node, where k is the total number of unique characters in the alphabet.

 <div style="text-align:center">
   <img src="img/Trie_example.svg.png" alt="Trie" />